jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Returns amount: recovered amounts
 (23) The returns amount does not include any amount recovered by the company before the calculation time under section 56 of the Companies Act 1993 or an equivalent provision of foreign law.
 Returns amount: shares cancelled on amalgamation
-(24) If shares in an amalgamated company held by an amalgamating company are cancelled on the amalgamation, the returns amount included in calculating the available subscribed capital amount of a share in the amalgamated company that is of the same class as the cancelled shares is increased by the amount calculated using the formula— cancelled shares × asc per share.
+(24) If shares in an amalgamated company held by an amalgamating company are cancelled on the amalgamation, the returns amount included in calculating the available subscribed capital amount of a share in the amalgamated company that is of the same class as the cancelled shares is increased by the amount calculated using the formula—cancelled shares × asc per share.
 Definition of items in formula
 (25) In the formula in subsection (24),—
   (a) cancelled shares is the number of cancelled shares:
   (b) asc per share is the available subscribed capital per share calculated under the slice rule of each cancelled share immediately before the amalgamation.
 Meaning of fully credited
-(26) In this section, the part of a dividend that is fully credited is the part that is calculated using the formula— dividend excluding credits × actual ratio maximum ratio.
+(26) In this section, the part of a dividend that is fully credited is the part that is calculated using the formula—dividend excluding credits×actual ratiomaximum ratio.
 Definition of items in formula
 (27) In the formula in subsection (26),—
   (a) dividend excluding credits is the dividend excluding any attached imputation credit or FDP credit: